datocms/new-website/pages/company/job-offers/senior-full-stack-dev/content.md

 Our product is used by a [diverse range of companies and organizations](https://www.datocms.com/customers), from small startups to **Fortune 500 enterprises**, across various sectors such as e-commerce, publishing, and media.

 The monthly churn rate is slightly less than 1% — people stick to us because the product, documentation and support is great.
 Each year, we see an increase in growth between 20-30%, and in 2023, our yearly recurring revenue reached 4.5 million USD.
-The overwhelming majority our customer conversions happen through our self-service option, without the need for any sales team involvement.
+The overwhelming majority of our customer conversions happen through our self-service option, without the need for any sales team involvement.

 Not too shabby for a **fully-remote [team of 12](https://www.datocms.com/company/about)**.